Dreat/digital_jungle/_notes/Korean grammar.md

 **갈수록** comes from 가다 + -(으)ㄹ수록.
 It literally means "the more you go", but it's used as "more and more so in time" or "as time goes by"
 - It keeps getting colder = 갈수록 추워요
 - Dreat keeps getting better at Korean - 드랫은 갈수록 한국어를 잘해요

+### -지(요) {#ji}

+it's a verb ending that subtly changes meaning.
+Use it when

+1. talking about something, supposing that** the other person also already knows** about it
+2. both you and the other person know about something or have a common opinion about something, and you are **just mentioning the fact again**
+3. (as interrogative/question ending) both you and the other person know about something, but you are just **reassuring yourself** by asking a question
+4. (as interrogative/question ending) you know about something, and you are **asking yourself to confirm** the fact.
+In this case, do not use 존댓말
+5. (as interrogative/question ending) you do not know something, so you are asking yourself a question. **Usually you are thinking out loud and asking the other people around you at the same time**. 반말 is used in this case as well.

+When speaking in 존댓말, the verb ending -지요 often changes to -죠 for simplicity and ease of pronunciation.